 BIO 150 General Biology I ...
-4
+5

-Prerequisites: College level reading required, MAT 098 or Assessment 121.
-One year of High School Biology or BIO 100 or BIO 105 with a C or better; One year of high school chemistry or CHM 101 with a grade of C or better.
+Prerequisites: MAT 121, One year of high school biology or equivalent with a C or better; One year of high school chemistry or equivalent with a grade of C or better.

 Basic principles of plant and animal biology, including cell biology, biochemistry, energetics, genetics, evolution, and ecology.
 Appreciation of scientific method in general and biological methodology.
 Lab component will emphasize the use of methodologies typical of biological studies.
 For science majors.

 BIO 151 General Biology II ...
-4
+5